 Step 5: Engage in Provider Outreach

-35. In order to accurately report network performance across the time-elapsed standards, the health plan shall obtain survey responses from the required sample size of providers.
-Simple, strategic communications with health plan-network providers can yield a significant increase in response rates, putting the health plan (and its providers) in the best position to demonstrate compliance with time-elapsed appointment availability standards.
+35. To accurately report network performance across the time-elapsed standards, the health plan shall obtain survey responses from the required sample size of providers.
+Simple, strategic communications with a health plan’s network providers can yield a significant increase in response rates, and put the health plan (and its providers) in the best position to demonstrate compliance with time-elapsed appointment availability standards.
 The communications may focus on provider groups and Provider Survey Types that had high non-response rates in prior measurement years in order to ensure adequate responses to meet the required sample size.

 36. If the health plan elects to send an outreach communication, the outreach communication shall clearly state that providers shall not respond directly to the Department, and shall, as applicable: